RDFLib/pyLDAPI/docs/source/register_template.rst

         pagination=pagination                               # pagination object from module flask_paginate
     )

-See :class:`.RegisterRenderer` for an example on how to render the register view.
+See :class:`.RegisterRenderer` for an example on how to render the register profile.